Marrying at Magdalene

 How much does it cost?

-For the marriage service, there is a standard fee for the use of Chapel which is currently £120, you are also encouraged to make a donation to the work of the Chapel.
+For the marriage service, there is a standard fee for the use of Chapel which is currently £200.
+Couples are also encouraged to make a donation to the work of the Chapel.
 The Conference Office will advise you on costs for the reception.

 If you would like the College to provide an organist, singers, or musicians, there will be an additional fee for this, to be negotiated with the Director of College Music.